scalar-labs/scalardb/schema-loader/README.md

 }
 ```

-You can also specify storage-specific options in the table definition as follows:
+You can also specify database/storage-specific options in the table definition as follows:
 ```json
 {
   "sample_db.sample_table3": {